Miss Mississippi

 Miss Mississippi is a scholarship pageant and a preliminary of Miss America.
 The contest began in 1934, has been held in Vicksburg since 1958, and provides more money than any other scholarship pageant in the Miss America Organization.

 Four Miss Mississippis have won the Miss America crown: Mary Ann Mobley (1959), Lynda Lee Mead (1960), Cheryl Prewitt (1980), and Susan Akin (1986).

-Emmie Perkins of Hattiesburg was crowned Miss Mississippi 2022 on June 25, 2022 at the Vicksburg Convention Center in Vicksburg, Mississippi.
-She competed for the title of Miss America 2023 on December 15, 2022 where she was the Jean Bartel Social Impact Initiative winner.
+The current titleholder is Anna Leah Jolly of Brandon, who was crowned Miss Mississippi 2025 on June 14, 2025 at the Vicksburg Convention Center in Vicksburg, Mississippi.
+She competed for the title of Miss America 2026 on September 7, 2025 in Orlando, Florida, and was a Top 11 semifinalist.

 Gallery of past titleholders

 Results summary

 The following is a visual summary of the past results of Miss Mississippi titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.